 This presentation contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, as amended.
 These forward-looking statements involve substantial risks and uncertainties.
 All statements other than statements of historical facts contained in this presentation, including statements regarding our future financial condition, results of operations, business strategy and plans, expected near-term milestones, and objectives of management for future operations, as well as statements regarding industry trends, are forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potentially" "predict," "should," "will" or the negative of these terms or other similar expressions.
-These statements include those related to NGM's advancement of its clinical and preclinical pipeline; the timing, enrollment and results of NGM's clinical trials, including the continued enrollment and announcement of preliminary results of the Phase 2 clinical study of NGM282 in patients with NASH; Merck's option with respect to NGM313; the safety, tolerability and efficacy of NGM's product candidates; NGM's ability to fund its clinical programs and NGM's financial outlook.
+These statements include those related to NGM's advancement of its clinical and preclinical pipeline; the timing, enrollment and results of NGM's clinical trials, including the continued enrollment and announcement of preliminary results of the Phase 2 clinical study of aldafermin (NGM282) in patients with NASH; NGM's option to participate in the economic return of NGM313 or ability to receive milestone payments or royalties from NGM313; the continued development of NGM621; the safety, tolerability and efficacy of NGM's product candidates; NGM's ability to fund its clinical programs and NGM's financial outlook.
 Because such statements deal with future events and are based on NGM's current expectations, they are subject to various risks and uncertainties and actual results, performance or achievements of NGM could differ materially from those described in or implied by the statements in this press release.
-These forward-looking statements are subject to risks and uncertainties, including those discussed in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in quarterly report on Form 10-Q for the quarter ended March 31, 2019 and other filings that we make from time to time with the Securities and Exchange Commission.
-Except as required by law, NGM assumes no obligation to update these forward-looking statements after the date of this presentation, or to update the reasons if actual results differ materially from those anticipated in the forwardlooking statements.
+These forward-looking statements are subject to risks and uncertainties, including those discussed in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in quarterly report on Form 10-Q for the guarter ended June 30, 2019 and other filings that we make from time to time with the Securities and Exchange Commission.
+Except as required by law, NGM assumes no obligation to update these forward-looking statements after the date of this presentation, or to update the reasons if actual results differ materially from those anticipated in the forward-looking statements.